Solve ‘Oversized’ OST File issues in Outlook using Manual Tricks

 • Click Empty and delete items from the Deleted items folder.

-Compressing Outlook Data File: OST file size can be reduced using the In-built utility in Outlook.
-Reducing file size might help in improving Outlook performance provided that the user has deleted a number of items.
-To compact OST file, follow the given steps.
+Compressing Outlook data file: Shrinking of OST file size can become a reality using the In-built utility in Outlook.
+Reducing file size might help improve Outlook performance provided the user has deleted substantial items.
+To reduce the OST file size, follow the given steps.

 1. Delete those items which are not required further.